CentLinux | Learn How to Install CentOS/Rocky Linux Servers

-How to install Ubuntu 18.04 LTS Server with screenshots
+How to install Ubuntu Server 18.04 LTS with screenshots

 Ubuntu is a free and open-source distribution of Linux based on Debian.
 Ubuntu available in three editions; Desktop, Server and Core.
 Ubuntu is a popular operating system for cloud computing with support of Open Stack.